 Kalshi vs Polymarket: Which Is Superior?
 Markets, Fees & More

 Kalshi and Polymarket are two of the most prominent prediction market platforms available to American traders.
-The main difference is that Kalshi operates under federal oversight from the Commodity Futures Trading Commission (CFTC), making it a fully regulated U.S. exchange for event contracts.
-Polymarket, meanwhile, is approved by the CFTC but is not yet live in the U.S.
+The main difference is that Kalshi operates as a native, federally regulated U.S. exchange.
+Polymarket, meanwhile, has officially re-entered the U.S. market through its 2025 acquisition of the CFTC-regulated exchange QCEX, though it is currently in a phased rollout for American users.

 Curious to explore prediction trading legally in the U.S.?